Ocean Observing

 Seattle, WA

-Developing a portable in-water electrical detection technology for mapping water column and seabed contaminants
+Developing a portable in-water electrical detection technology for mapping water column and seabed contaminants.

 The Smithsonian Tropical Research Institute